nagyist/electronicsleep.FlashCards/README.md

 Update the information you want to memorize into the memorize.txt file and run.
 This is the open source comand line version and there is a web version.

 Works with Python2.7 and 3.5 MacOS and Debian
+Java version tested and works with IntelliJ
+C++ version tested and works MacOS

 Python Usage:
 ```